Over the last few years, fans of MasterChef will have noticed some real changes in judge Gregg Wallace.

 Previously weighing in at around 16 and a half stone at his heaviest, the MasterChef judge lost the weight thanks to a diet plan combination of cutting down on fatty, sugary foods and ‘retraining his tastebuds’ in order to enjoy healthier meals.

 He also reduced the amount of alcohol he consumed every week, swapping his regular five pints a night to only drinking a couple of nights a few.
-Drinking less and swapping fried foods and pizzas for healthy home cooked meals all helped aid Gregg’s weight loss, alongside his workout regime.
+Giving up alcohol and swapping fried foods and pizzas for healthy home cooked meals all helped aid Gregg’s weight loss, alongside his workout regime.

 Speaking about his weight loss journey recently on Instagram, Gregg explained that the changes he made we small and made slowly over time, rather than making one big change to his lifestyle and diet overnight: “It’s too difficult to completely change your life overnight – that’s why so many fail – small regular changes will get you where you wanna be.”